Longwater1234/WedemyServer/README.md

 1. Make sure you have MySQL 8.x installed. (in terminal or CMD, enter: `mysql --version`)
 2. Next, Install MySQL Workbench version 8.x (OPTIONAL)
-3. CREATE a database called `wedemy`.
+3. CREATE new database called `wedemy` or whatever you like.
 4. Then **Import** the file [wedemy.sql](src/main/resources/wedemy.sql) into it.
 5. Replace the values of `DB_HOST` `DB_USERNAME` and `DB_PASSWORD` inside _application.yml_ to match your database
    setup.